sajeel12/Python-similarity-checker/README.md

 ## Python-similarity-checker
 there is a simple Similarity checker in Python , very easy to undrstand Specially for **Natural Language Processing**

+> first install nltk library than run this ...